Screening for sickle cell and beta thalassaemia

 Well, I went to the hospital.
 You know, I was pregnant and I had a normal blood test that everybody does.
 They didn't ask me whether I wanted to have it or not.
 They just said that it's the law that - yes - that everybody, every pregnant woman is supposed to go through it.
 And then I said, 'Okay.
 Fine'.
 And then one day, I think when I was about 5 months pregnant or so, I had a call from a lady, I think from the sickle cell department that I need to come and see them.
 So I went, and then I was told there I had a trait of sickle cell in my blood, and that I need to bring my partner also to have a test, and that there's a 25 per cent chance that my baby could have the disease.
 My partner wasn't in this country, so I told them I couldn't, you know.

-Looking back, when, when you said they, they gave you the blood test and told you it was just the law, how do you feel about that, looking back?
+When you said they gave you the blood test and told you it was just the law, how do you feel about that, looking back?

 Well [pause].
 I think - it's okay.
 Sometimes you'd be walking around, and you wouldn't know what is really happening in your system.
 You understand?
 So I was okay with it.
 But I wasn't expecting any bad news, you know.
 I was hoping that everything would be okay.
 So when I had the bad news I was, you know - I think since then my life hasn't been very, I haven't been, you know, a happy person.